 Natalie Wynn, ContraPoints, discussing Jordan Peterson

-These success factors also apply to publishers in the opposite political camp to Peterson, such as the transgender YouTuber Natalie Wynn who posts her lavishly and elaborately produced videos on issues such as “Cancel Culture”, gender, and Peterson himself, on her channel ContraPoints where they have up to 3.8 Million views.
+These success factors also apply to publishers in the opposite political camp, such as the transgender YouTuber Natalie Wynn, who posts her lavishly and elaborately produced videos on issues such as Cancel Culture, gender, and Peterson himself on her channel ContraPoints, where they have up to 54.5 Million views.

-Do the above five points - speed, reach, tapping into existing subcultures, partisanship, meme-ability - amount to criteria, or even a definition, of urgent publishing?
+Do the above five points—speed, reach, tapping into existing subcultures, partisanship, meme-ability—amount to criteria for, or even a definition, of urgent publishing?

-A historical side note: In all these five points, Peterson follows the footsteps of an other Canadian scholar and political conservative, Marshall McLuhan (only that McLuhan’s electronic medium was television, not the Internet).
+A historical side-note: in all these five points, Peterson follows the footsteps of an other Canadian scholar and political conservative, Marshall McLuhan (only that McLuhan’s electronic medium was television, not the internet).

-A second note: All five points are typical characteristics of propaganda; not only the political propaganda of totalitarian regimes, but also, for example, anti-catholic propaganda in the European reformation age and counter-reformation propaganda of the catholic church.
-(Cross-reference to the previous note: not only was McLuhan a devout catholic, his “global village” was a literal riff, via James Joyce, on the pope’s annual prayer “urbi et orbi” [“for the city and the globe”].)
-Even visual meme propaganda pre-existed in reformation and counter-reformation propaganda emblems and flyposter caricatures.
+A second note: all five points are typical characteristics of propaganda—not only the political propaganda of totalitarian regimes but also, for example, anti-Catholic propaganda in the European Reformation age and Counter-Reformation propaganda of the Catholic church.
+(Cross-reference to the previous note: not only was McLuhan a devout Catholic, his ‘global village’ was a literal riff, via James Joyce, on the Pope’s annual prayer ‘Urbi et Orbi’ [‘for the city and the globe’].)
+Even visual meme propaganda pre-existed in Reformation and Counter-Reformation propaganda emblems and flyposter caricatures.